What Are The Tax Implications Of Setting Up An Irrevocable Express Trust?

 The Generation-Skipping Transfer Tax (GSTT) is a federal tax designed to prevent individuals from bypassing gift and estate taxes by transferring assets directly to grandchildren or more remote descendants, thereby skipping a generation.

-See also How Can An Irrevocable Express Trust Protect Assets?
+See also Can An Irrevocable Express Trust Be Used For Charitable Giving?

 The purpose of the GSTT is to ensure that multiple generations are subject to estate and gift taxes, rather than allowing the transfer of wealth to avoid taxation entirely or be subject to a reduced tax rate.